-The Music Department is preparing to launch its exciting new curriculum in Fall 2020 with a combination of in-person and online instruction.
+The Music Department launched its exciting new curriculum in Fall 2020 with a combination of in-person and online instruction.
 Students will engage in creative practices including composition, improvisation, sound studies, creative uses of technology, and historical musicology.
 Our ensembles will see students making music in diverse idioms from Celtic to Jazz to Classical and we will assist 30+ students in the realization of their Cornerstone and Capstone projects through live streaming or video recording.
 In addition to our annual Scores of Sound Festival of student work, we are curating a robust guest artist and faculty workshop series, including a return to our very popular “how to practice” series.
 Faculty and staff of the Music Department have also been engaged in deep conversations and study about creating a curriculum that is ant-racist and inclusive at all levels.
 Please see our statement on these important issues at the end of this FAQ.

-Please browse the FAQs below for more information about what learning will look like in Music this fall.
+Please browse the FAQs below for more information about what learning will look like in Music this spring.
 Don’t see the answer to your question?
 Contact the Music department or the Provost’s Office for more information.

 Frequently Asked Questions

 Private instruction is a central part of the Music Department’s curriculum.
 Weekly lessons will continue in an online format, using Cornish’s recently adopted technology aides including Zoom, Panapto, and GoReact, which are great for arts education and will enhance the student experience.
 In addition to online instruction, faculty may meet with small groups of students several times throughout the semester as appropriate for social distancing.
 Supplementing private instruction for Fall 2020 will be a robust guest artist and faculty workshop series, covering a variety of issues pertaining to music studies such as how to prepare for a lesson, how to practice, how to memorize repertoire, and more.

 Will I still need to give an End of Semester Performance?